andrelucas/akceph-build/README.md

 $ ./build-ceph.sh -s v18.2.1

 # All-in-one: Clone, build debs using Ceph's make-debs.sh.
 This is great
 # for CI jobs.
 The double hyphens matter.
-Packages will be in the release/
+Packages will be in the
-# subdirectory on build completion.
+# release_v18.2.1 subdirectory on completion.
+(It's useful to be able to
+# change the output directory in the case of multiple builds out of the same
+# working copy.)
-$ ./build-ceph.sh -s v18.2.1 -- -D
+$ ./build-ceph.sh -s v18.2.1 -r release_v18.2.1 -- -D

 # Get an interactive shell on the build container (existing source).
 $ ./build-ceph.sh -i

 # Same, but with a clean clone.
-WARNING: When the shell exits, the clone
-# will be deleted!
+The clone will be in a tmp. subdirectory, and
+# the script may not be able to delete it if running as non-root.
-$ ./build-ceph.sh -i -s v17.2.7
+$ ./build-ceph.sh -i -s v17.2.7 -d release_v17.2.7

 # Run a Debug build in build.Debug/bin.
 I recommend a preexisting source
 # tree if you're debugging, otherwise it's going to be very tiresome to